m-mcardle/CourseScheduler/README.md

 # Sprint 8
 This branch contains the code that was created by team 205 to meet requirements for sprint eight.
-This sprint was focused on adding Winter 2023 courses.
+This sprint was focused on adding Winter 2023 courses and filtering options.

 https://20.168.192.248/ <- check out our web application using this link!